slouis5/slouis5/README.md

 - 👋 Hi, I’m Serginau LOUIS
-- 👀 I’m interested in Python programming Language, Datascience, and sowftware development
+- 👀 I’m interested in Python programming Language, Data Analysis, Datascience, and sowftware development
 - 🌱 I’m currently learning tools for Data Science.
-- 💞️ I’m looking to collaborate on software where I can apply my skills in Statistics
+- 💞️ I’m looking to collaborate on software or projects where I can work as Statistician or Data Analysis
-- 📫 How to reach me: 38114034 - Whatsapp
+- 📫 How to reach me: Whatsapp ~ +(509) 3811 4034, Mail ~ serginaulouis@gmail.com

 <!---
 Serj-crypto/Serj-crypto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.